On an $L^2$ norm for stationary ARMA processes: An Norm

-We propose that an ARMA model be viewed as an approximation of a stationary random variable $X_t$, and that the goal of ARMA model estimation is to approximate $X_t$.
-For stationary random processes it suffices to consider the best approximation for a single time instance $t$, or even just $t=0$, that is $X_t$ or $X_0$.
-Thus we are seeking $Y_t$, a good approximation of $X_t$ in the standard $\ell^2$ norm associated with the Hilbert space of random variables.
-The ARMA framework seeks to minimize $\|Y_t - X_t\|_2$.
-The ARMA model is normally defined in a procedural manner, but this use of $\ell^2$ norm to measure proximity seems consistent with various ARMA procedures, and in particular with exact likelihood estimates for ARMA parameters \citep[p.123]{Hamilton1994}.
+Following Whittle \cite{Whittle1963}, we propose that an ARMA model $Y_t$ be viewed as an approximation of a purely linearly non-deterministic, covariance stationary random process $X_t$, and that the goal of ARMA model estimation is to find the optimal mean square approximation of $X_t$.
+We relate the mean square prediction error to the $L^2$ norm $\|Y_t - X_t\|_2$.

-The $L^2$ norm has been criticized by Martin \cite{Martin2002}, and as noted earlier, the criticism does not apply to our use of the norm based on the Wold decomposition.
-Piccolo \cite{Piccolo1990} avoided use of the $L^2$ norm based on MA coefficients because he wanted to handle non-stationary processes, and more general ARIMA models, and these concerns don't apply to our situation.